Daris02/BanditGame/README.md

 # BanditGame
-This containts all command to resolve the game of [OverTheWire](https://overthewire.org/wargames/bandit)
+This repository contains the commands to solve the [OverTheWire](https://overthewire.org/wargames/bandit) game